truenas/middleware/docs/developer/frontend/setup.rst

 A FreeNAS instance to be used as a target for FreeNAS development must be configured as follows:

- *  rsync is enabled (enabled by default in FreeNAS 10 as of March 2015).
+  * ``rsync`` is enabled (enabled by default in FreeNAS 10 as of May 2015).
- *  ssh is enabled with root login allowed.
-Password login enabled may also help (both are enabled by default in FreeNAS 10 as of March 2015).
+  * ``ssh`` is enabled with root login allowed.
+Password login enabled may also help at first (both are enabled by default in FreeNAS 10 as of May 2015).
   * Has a public key installed for the FreeNAS root user, with the corresponding private key in your development environment.

 Initialize Your FreeNAS Instance and Development Environment